linuxcaffe/tw-needs-hook/README.md

 # taskwarrior-needs-hierarchy
 _Persistant filtering based on needs hierarchy (a.k.a.
 Mazlow Mode)_

-    CAVEAT: this repository is concept, not code (so far), so if you like the idea, pitch in!
+    CAVEAT: this script is incomplete and mostly missing error-checking.  if you like the idea, pitch in!
 ----

 * TL/DR if you have a lower-level need, all higher-level needs are hidden until it is completed/ deleted